19 Perfect Perennials For Hardiness Zone 4

 Globe Flower

-Globe Flower grows well and blooms in sunny areas, but tolerates shading.
+Globe Flower grows well and blooms in sunny areas, but tolerates shade.

 Globe flower is a lovely perennial with stems of big bright globes of yellowish/orange flowers.
 The plant itself is a mound of lacy glossy green foliage.
 I love these big bright sunny orbs of flowers, they are such a welcome sight in spring.
 They go great with allium bulbs for a spring garden full of purple and yellow orbs.